 Audit Department is responsible for conducting independent appraisals of the Reserve Bank's activities, functions and operations to ensure that an adequate framework of internal controls has been established and is operating effectively.
 The Head of Audit reports to the Chair of the Audit Committee.

-Human Resources provides a range of centralised human resource functions primarily focused on ensuring the Reserve Bank's human resources policies and practices are tailored to attract and retain high quality staff.
+Human Resources Department provides a range of centralised human resource functions primarily focused on ensuring the Reserve Bank's human resources policies and practices are tailored to attract and retain high quality staff.
 These include policies covering employment conditions, remuneration, staff training and development, equity and diversity and occupational health and safety.

-Secretary's Department provides secretariat and co-ordination services for the Governors, the Reserve Bank Board and its Audit and Remuneration Committees, the Payments System Board, and the Bank's Executive and Risk Management Committees.
+Secretary's Department provides governance, secretariat and coordination services for the Governors, the Reserve Bank Board and its Audit and Remuneration Committees, the Payments System Board, and the Bank's Executive and Risk Management Committees.
 Secretary’s Department is responsible for preparing and publishing Reserve Bank information and maintaining the Bank’s websites.
 The department handles enquiries from the public and media.
 In addition, it provides legal services to the Reserve Bank through the General Counsel, and co-ordinates a range of contacts with Government, the Parliament, other central banks and international organisations, including arranging programs for visitors.